No place for Left Wing Extremism violence in 'self-reliant' India: Shah | Law-Order

 The home minister said the three-pronged strategy has given historic success in curbing LWE in the last eight years.

-Besides, the number of civilian and security personnel who lost their lives in LWE incidents has come down by 90 per cent to 98 in 2022 in comparison to 1,005 in 2010, and number of LWE-affected districts reduced to 45 from earlier 90.
+Besides, the number of civilian and security personnel who lost their lives in LWE incidents has come down by 90 per cent to 98 in 2022 in comparison to 1,005 in 2010, and the number of LWE-affected districts fell to 45 from 90.

+He said the MHA is determined to destroy the entire ecosystem of LWE by financial choking.

 The minister added that security as well as accelerated development in LWE-affected areas is the main focus of the government's policy and it is taking several steps for the all-round development of these areas.